-Organize tasks chronologically for an easy trip.
+Organize tasks chronologically for a simple trip.

-steps for a well-prepared adventure.
+steps for a proper-prepared adventure.

 Research and apply through embassy/consulate well in advance.